Wolves at the Door: Development

-On May 8, 2015, John R. Leonetti, was announced as the director of Wolves at the Door for New Line Cinema, with Gary Dauberman as screenwriter and Peter Safran as producer.
+On May 8, 2015, John R. Leonetti was announced as the director of Wolves at the Door for New Line Cinema, with Gary Dauberman as screenwriter and Peter Safran as producer.
 The script was loosely based on the Manson Family murders in 1969.
 Known as the Tate murders, the event saw members of the Charles Manson cult break into the home of Sharon Tate, eight-and-a-half months pregnant, and her new husband director Roman Polanski.
 The director was shooting in Europe at the time, but Tate was entertaining three friends.
-They were all stabbed and shot to death multiple times.
+They were all stabbed and shot multiple times.
 The project was described as "a home invasion thriller set in the 1960s but is not a retelling of the actual events, nor will it reference any Manson connection."

 Casting

 Casting was announced in May 2015, with Katie Cassidy playing the lead role of Sharon, alongside Miles Fisher as Jay, Elizabeth Henstridge as Abigail, and Adam Campbell as Wojciech.